Clostridial necrotizing enteritis: Treatment

-Vancomycin should be included in the regimen (ie, replacing ampicillin or added to monotherapy) in centers where there is a high prevalence of methicillin-resistant Staphylococcus aureus (MRSA) or ampicillin-resistant enterococcal infections.
+Vancomycin should be included in the regimen (i.e., replacing ampicillin or added to monotherapy) in centers where there is a high prevalence of methicillin-resistant Staphylococcus aureus (MRSA) or ampicillin-resistant enterococcal infections.
 Centers with significant gentamicin resistance patterns should consider amikacin in place of gentamicin.

 The use of oral aminoglycosides is not recommended because it can result in the development of resistant bacterial strains, and has not been shown to be more beneficial than standard care.